ParkerVR/flutter-memes/README.md

 ## Run the App

 `flutter run lib/main.dart` (Though I prefer to use VSCode Flutter Plugin and hit the play button!
 Tested on Windows and Android Emulator)

+## About the App
+This app supports caching of the next image!